anaconda/ae5-vscode/README.md

     1. Launch a web browser, log into the Op Center, and navigate to the "Configuration" tab.
     1. Edit the `anaconda-enterprise-anaconda-platform.yml` config map
     1. Search for the `anaconda-workspace:` section of this file
-    1. Add the VSCode workspace tool so that the section of the file looks like
+    1. Enable the VSCode workspace tool so that the section of the file looks like
        ```
        anaconda-workspace:
          workspace: